marsilioanthony/finalProject/README.md

 <p><b>
         The findings here are unsurprising in that higher levels of water in the river system in question correlated well with positive fishing reviews.
-This stands to reason becauser more water is usually good for fishing.
-Moving forward, we would like to plot more data against the fishing report sentiment values to determine other trends.
+This stands to reason because more water is usually good for fishing.
+Moving forward, we would like to plot other quantitative data against the fishing report sentiment values to determine other trends.
 </b></p>